shikras/d-cube/README.md

 img_path = all_img_info[0]["file_name"]  # obtain one image path so you can load it and inference
 ```

+Some frequently asked questions are answered in [this Q&A file](./qa.md).

 # Citation

 If you use our $D^3$ dataset, this toolbox, or otherwise find our work valuable, please cite [our paper](https://arxiv.org/abs/2307.12813):

 ```bibtex
 @inproceedings{xie2023DOD,
   title={Described Object Detection: Liberating Object Detection with Flexible Expressions},